 Delhi govt orders closure of departmental stores selling beer, wine

-The notice said the licensee would be eligible for refund of fee paid in advance after deducting the amount recoverable by the government under Section 16 (2) of the Delhi Excise Act, 2009.
+The notice said the licensee would be eligible for a refund of the fee paid in advance after deducting the amount recoverable by the government under Section 16 (2) of the Delhi Excise Act, 2009.
+Asked about the stock of available wine and beer, the official said that according to rules, around 15 days will be given to the owners of these establishments to sell their remaining stock to other licensee holders such as bars and restaurants, but these outlets will have to stop selling beer and wine from Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)